 - Painting Shop

 You can find computers in many places in the workshop.
-They only thing they're used for, however, is buying stuff off the internet.
-Later in the game it loses value because you can buy a tablet with experience points, which can be summoned up by pressing "T".
+Their only role is to buy stuff off the internet.
+Later in the game it loses value because the experience points will allow you to buy a tablet, which can be summoned up by pressing "T".

-The radio on your desk allows you to switch radio stations to different genres of music.
+The radio on your desk allows you to browse radio stations with different music genres.
 You can make your own playlist as well.

-Along with progression in the game, you get experience.
-Here you can use it for new upgrades of the workshop or your character.
-There are many toolboxes such as this one all around the place - they all work the same.
+Along with progression in the game, you get experience points.
+Here you can use it for new upgrades for the workshop or your character.
+There are many toolboxes such as this one all around the place - they all work in the same way.

 You can use it to raise the car and gain access to the chassis and the bottom of the engine.
 Use the panel next to the machine to lift the car.
 To raise it above your own height, use the panel twice.

-It's used to magazine oil drained from the engine.
-Spilling the oil (by dismantling the oil sump before draining the oil) means a penalty of 100$ for cleaning.
-To drain the oil, place the car high on the ramp, and from the drain menu chose where you want to place it.
-After bringing up the menu again, click Use.
+It's used to magazine oil drained from an engine.
+Spilling oil (by dismantling the oil pan before draining the oil) means a penalty of 100$ for cleaning.
+To drain oil, place a car high on the ramp, and from the drain menu chose where you want to place it.
+After bringing up the menu again, simply click Use.

 Wheel balancer / tire changer

-You can put a tire on a rim or take it off here, as well as balance the wheel.
+This little fella can help you to take a tire off a rim or balance a wheel.
 Every wheel has to be balanced before being mounted on a car.
-If a wheel isn't balanced are marked with an icon visible in the bottom right corner.
+Wheels that aren't balanced are marked with an icon visible in the bottom right corner.
 In order to repair a rim, you have to take the tire off.
 Remember that the dimensions of tires and rims have to correspond.